 So the label found you, not vice versa.

-Exactly, yeah.
-And that was my junior year.
-By my senior year I was teaching a student credited seminar at Northwestern on libertarianism and we assigned Murray Rothbard and David Friedman and I assigned him and Robert Heinlein and a couple of more radical books, which are about individual Islamism.
-So I became all in to libertarianism.
-And then when I got to law school, I got to meet Murray Rothbard and Leonard Liggio and all the New York libertarians and became quite active with them.
-And by the time I was a second semester law student, they'd invited me on the board of directors for the Center for Libertarian Studies.
-And so I spent a lot of time in New York instead of studying.
-And so I wasn't the world's greatest law student.
+Exactly.
+That was my junior year.
+By my senior year, I was teaching a student-credit seminar at Northwestern on libertarianism.
+We assigned, well, I assigned Murray Rothbard and David Friedman, along with Robert Heinlein and a couple of more radical books on individualist anarchism.
+So I went all in on libertarianism.
+When I got to law school, I met Murray Rothbard, Leonard Liggio, and the New York libertarians, and I became quite active with them.
+By my second semester of law school, they had invited me onto the board of directors of the Center for Libertarian Studies.
+I spent a lot of time in New York instead of studying.
+I wasn’t the world’s greatest law student.

 Mitch Daniels (11:37):

-So if you had to know the difference is it was a principled approach to liberty where you followed the reasoning wherever it may lead, which went beyond what many conservatives might have thought was appropriate.
+Just in a non-scholastic way, right.
+If you want to know the difference, it was a principled approach to liberty where you followed the reasoning wherever it may lead, which went beyond what many conservatives might have thought was appropriate.

 Mitch Daniels (11:55):

 The chapter that follows that one describes you becoming an originalist.
-So what was that discovery like and did it flow naturally from the libertarianism you had come to embrace or did it, were there differences of dimension or doctrine?
+What was that discovery like?
+Did it flow naturally from the libertarianism you had come to embrace, or were there differences of dimension or doctrine?

 Mitch Daniels (14:42):